 Keep in mind that an artist’s contract template is not legal unless you have it approved by your attorney.

 You have worked hard to enhance your artistic skills and build an art business, make sure that you protect your career.

-The most important part of any art contracts is the details.
+An essential part of any art contract is the details.

 Don’t forget to finalize your contracts with an attorney.